arunjimmanuel/ArmChallenge/README.md

 This project processes multiple JSON files containing board lists, combines them into a single JSON output, and includes metadata summarizing the results.
-The project supports both CLI mode and Web mode.
+It supports both CLI mode and Web mode.
-Features
+###Features

     Combine Board Lists:
         Reads JSON files from a specified directory.